Military Use Of Shannon Airport

 A small number of permits were issued to military aircraft from Bahrain (1), Belgium (3), Canada (5), Egypt (3), France (17), Germany (3), Italy (5), Jordan (7), Palestine Authority (2), Switzerland (1), Ukraine (1), and UK (1).

 |Year||Permits granted for military aircraft to land at Shannon|

 Note 1: On 17th January 2016, in response to a parliamentary question from Clare Daly TD to the Minister for Foreign Affairs and Trade that asked the number of military aircraft that landed at Shannon Airport in 2016, the Minister said that his Department received 645 requests for landings by military aircraft at Shannon Airport.
 It is not clear if the Minister intentionally avoided saying that 645 planes landed, or if the number that were allowed to land was different to the number of requests.

 A much larger number of military aircraft, mostly from the US, pass through Irish airspace.
 During 2017, there were 1,749 overflights of Irish airspace by military aircraft.
 Of these 1420 (81%) were US military planes.

-In other words, almost 4 US military aircraft pass through Irish airspace every day.
+In other words, almost we have had, on average, almost 4 US military aircraft pass through Irish airspace every day.

-Recommended read: The Militarisation of Ireland's Foreign and Defence Policy:
+Recommended reading: The Militarisation of Ireland's Foreign and Defence Policy:

 A Decade of Betrayal and the Challenge of Renewal (Afri, 2007)